TouchBoardSoftware/TouchBoard/README.md

 ## Common Uses of TouchBoard
 * **Basic Purpose**: The basic purpose of TouchBoard is to allow a person to type text without any mechanical keystrokes or mouse clicks.
-* **Avoid Repetitive Strain Injuries (RSI's)**: Use it to make it easier for you to type.
-Since this program does not require use of the keyboard or clicking of the mouse in order to enter text, it can be of great benefit to people who have difficulty doing either of those actions.
-Use it in conjunction with any device that allows a person to move the mouse pointer.
-Avoiding mechanical keystrokes is  useful for people who have repetitive strain injuries (RSI's), like carpal tunnel syndrome.
+* **Avoid Repetitive Strain Injuries (RSI's)**: TouchBoard makes it easier for you to type.
+Since this program does not require use of the mechanical keyboard or clicking the mouse in order to type text, it can be of great benefit to people who have some difficulty doing those actions.
+It can be used in conjunction with any device that allows a person to move the mouse pointer.
+Avoiding mechanical keystrokes is especially useful for people who have repetitive strain injuries (RSI's), such as carpal tunnel syndrome.
 * **Reduce the amount you need to type** TouchBoard is useful for those who wish to reduce their typing, or reduce their number of needed keystrokes.
 * **Increase typing productivity**: Each key can hold large amounts of text, so it is useful for people who wish to type blocks of commonly need text more quickly or efficiently.
 * **Use as a memory aid**: Use it to store login names, emails, or other pieces of text that are difficult to remember.